harshit77/flutter_firebase_google_/README.md

 # firebaseauthwithgooglesignin

-A new Flutter project with firebase as Oauth authentication to test rebase next level
+A new Flutter project with firebase as Oauth authentication to test rebase version 2

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application

 A few resources to get you started if this is your first Flutter project: